 If you find there is not enough silicone mixed to cover the fossil to a good depth, it is better to spread it in a thin layer over the entire fossil, and then apply a second batch over it, rather than to cover only part of the fossil and then fill in the second batch (the latter method tends to leave small seams between the pours).
 To reinforce the mold (and help avoid tearing), one may embed gauze or other open- weave cloth between layers, as described below.

-After the silicone has started to cure, but while it is still tacky, one may gently apply strips of gauze or cheese cloth to increase the strength of the mold, especially if two layers are being laid down.
+After the silicone has started to cure, but while it is still tacky, one may gently apply strips of gauze, cheese cloth, or open-weave cotton cloth to increase the strength of the mold, especially if two layers are being laid down.
 Be sure not to push the gauze through to the specimen surface.
 After the gauze is applied, apply another layer of silicone to thoroughly cover the gauze layer.
 Typically the finished mold should be at least 1/8 inch thick even in the thinnest sections.
+Thinner molds are sometimes useful for specimens that may need to be turned inside out to remove.
 One may also wish to only reinforce the edges of the mold (especially any thin edges), which are more prone to tearing than the main body of the mold.
-When selecting gauze, be sure to get the non-elastic type (the “stretch” kind commonly sold today tends to bunch up).
-If you cannot find the old fashioned conforming gauze in rolls, an alternative are the gauze bandage pads that can be unfolded to a square sheet, and cut as desired.
+When selecting gauze, be sure to get the non-elastic type (the "stretchy" kind commonly sold today tends to bunch up).

-Regardless of whether any gauze reinforcement is applied, most molds will need some type of rigid supporting structure (sometimes called a "mother mold", “backing,” or “jacket”) to ensure that the original mold keeps its shape during storage and casting.
-Small, uncomplicated molds, or ones that can be poured so that the backside is level, may not need such support (see drawing).
+Regardless of whether any gauze reinforcement is applied, most molds will need some type of rigid supporting structure (sometimes called a "mother mold", backing, or jacket) to ensure that the original mold keeps its shape during storage and casting.
+Small, uncomplicated molds, or ones that can be poured so that the backside is level, may not need such support.
 However, in other cases a mother mold is recommended.
 The mother mold may be made of expandable foam, casting plaster, urethane plastic, or fiberglass resin.
 Before pouring the mother mold material, make sure the original mold is fully cured, lifted off the subject, and then replaced back onto it (otherwise it will be difficult to lift the original mold off the subject).

-The cheapest and fastest way to create a mother mold is with a plaster jacket.
+The cheapest and fastest way to create a mother mold is with a Plaster-of-Paris or gypsum cement jacket.
 The plaster may be simply poured over the mold (with a retaining walls created to contain it if necessary), or applied in "plaster bandages" (strips of burlap or open-weave cloth soaked in plaster slip).
 However, plaster jackets are heavy, prone to breakage, and has no flexibility (which may be needed on some molds).

 An good alternative is expandable urethane foam, which comes in two parts (mixed in equal amounts) and expands when mixed to fill any volume.
 It is available in several different densities (versions of it are often used for boat floatation, insulation, and packaging).
 Among the advantages of urethane foam is that is very quick, and produces a light-weight, sturdy, and slightly flexible support.
 This is especially useful when working with large specimens and/or when traveling (where weight is a major consideration).
 Some disadvantages are that it is relatively expensive, and produces harmful fumes when expanding (it should be used only outdoors or with very good ventilation).
 It also sticks strongly to any substance not well- lubricated --if it gets on your skin it has to wear off.
 However, when properly used it is an ideal filler and backing material.
 In small quantities (pint and quart cans) it can be purchased at hobby stores under the brand name "Mountains in Minutes."
 For larger quantities see a commercial casting supply company or a taxidermy supplier.
-One should experiment to understand how much foam is required to fill a given volume (when fresh it expands 20 to 30 times the liquid volume).
-Currently, the combined cost of two quart cans (Part A and Part B) is about $30, but will "go a long way."
-Larger amounts may be available at a lower unit cost from industrial suppliers (it is often used for carton padding).
+One should experiment to understand how much foam is required to fill a given volume (when fresh it expands 5 to 20 times the liquid volume, depending on the specific product).

 The procedure for filling the volume of a deep mold with expandable foam is as follows: